kosmo-us/commet-wiki.github.io/content/en/docs/commet/contribute.md

 #### Blogs

 We welcome you to share your knowledge and experience with us and write a blog for our wiki.
-You can add your blog page in our [Github](https://github.com/commet-wiki/commet-wiki.github.io) or just submit it to us in the discord server.
-More info about discord submission method is available in the discord itself.
+You can add your blog page in our [Github](https://github.com/commet-wiki/commet-wiki.github.io) or just submit it to us in the blog submission room in our Matrix.